 - Staff are assessed against a set of key behaviours (known as our 'IMPACT' Framework) to establish the right values and culture - In order to promote ethical behaviours amongst Members and Officers, the Council has a number of policies such as those relating to procurement, whistleblowing, counter fraud and anti-money laundering.
 Through the Council's induction programme, employees are required to read the Employee Code of Conduct and confirm that they have understood the content.
 Any suspected cases of fraud, corruption and non-compliance with policy are investigated by the Council's Internal Audit Team. - The Council has effective counter fraud and anti-corruption arrangements which are maintained in accordance with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPA, 2014).
 Our anti-fraud and corruption policies are maintained in line with the code.
 The council also participates in the National Fraud Initiative (NFI). - The Council's whistle-blowing policy, known as the Confidential Reporting Policy, is available to all staff on the Council's Intranet (including Frequently Asked Questions) and is also publicised internally on an occasional basis to maintain its profile.
-During 2021/22 the policy was updated and considered by the Audit Committee at their meeting on 15th March 2022 (Item 13 Review of Confidential Reporting Policy).
-The policy will further be considered by Council in 2022.
+During 2021/22 the policy was updated and considered by the Audit Committee at their meeting on 10th March 2022 (A.39/21 Review of Confidential Reporting Policy).
+The policy was then recommended to Full Council at their meeting on 19th May 2022 where it was adopted.